-This free CME activity includes two 30-minute modules, and a one-hour roundtable discussion.
+This free CME activity includes two modules.
 Learners can complete each activity individually for separate credits.

 The target audience for this initiative includes oncologists, oncology APPs and nurses, and other healthcare professionals (HCPs) involved in managing patients with breast cancer..